Reducing Complexity in Global Supply Chains

-Blue Ocean Academy conducted a free webinar on the topic ‘Reducing Complexity in Global Supply Chains’.
-This webinar was facilitated by Michael Proffitt, the former CEO of Dubai Logistics City (DLC) and a member of the Management Board of Dubai World Central (DWC).
+Blue Ocean Academy conducted a free webinar on the topic of "Reducing Complexity in Global Supply Chains".
+Michael Proffitt, the former CEO of Dubai Logistics City (DLC) and a member of the Management Board of Dubai World Central (DWC), facilitated this seminar.
 With extensive experience in the field of supply chain management, he was the visionary behind Dubai Logistics City (DLC), the world’s first multi-modal integrated logistics platform.

-Around 140 participants across the world attended the webinar.
+Around 140 participants from across the world attended the webinar.
 We have received great feedback from the participants for the informative and insightful webinar.
-Following are the important points that were discussed in the webinar:
+Important points discussed in the webinar are the following:

 Supply chain management has become more challenging in the current situation.
 Organizations are trying hard to continue their operations amid the risks posed by their global supply chains.
 COVID-19 has exposed some unexpected risks in the global supply chains that adversely affected the operations of many organizations resulting in a huge drop in sales and even temporary or permanent closure.

 Organizations have to come up with an efficient supply chain strategy to overcome these challenges and mitigate the risks.
 It is not possible to build a strategy and follow it forever.
 The supply chain strategy needs to be changed according to economic and market conditions.
 Companies of all sizes must re-evaluate their supply chain strategies.
 Agility is a key feature of supply chains that protect them from unprecedented risks.
 This pandemic has helped us understand the importance of predicting what can go wrong in our business and act accordingly.

 Simulation techniques can be used to evaluate supply chain networks and prepare flawless plans against disruptive events.
 Network structure, network policy optimization, customer service levels and financial impact are the important factors that have to be taken into consideration while implementing simulation techniques.